Dropbox and HIPAA/HITECH

 - Understanding the role of 3rd party apps

-Upon request, we'll provide a mapping of our internal practices and recommendations for customers who are looking to meet the requirements of the HIPAA/HITECH Security and Privacy Rules with Dropbox business.
+Upon request, we'll provide a mapping of our internal practices and recommendations for customers who are looking to meet the requirements of the HIPAA/HITECH Security and Privacy Rules with Dropbox teams.

 For customers subject to HIPAA/HITECH, remember that a BAA must be in place before you transfer PHI into your Dropbox account.
-To learn more about purchasing Dropbox business, contact our sales team.
-If you're currently a Dropbox business team admin, you can sign a BAA electronically from the Account page in the Admin Console.
+To learn more about purchasing a Dropbox team plan, contact our sales team.
+If you're currently an admin of a Dropbox team account, you can sign a BAA electronically from the Account page in the Admin Console.

 - The ability to sign an electronic BAA via the Admin Console is available only to US-based customers.